Amartya101/Piccolo-With-Seurat/README.md

 ## Instructions for use with Seurat for data integration

 In order to illustrate how one can employ Piccolo to perform a data integration with Seurat, we rely on the vignette prepared for the [SCTransform v2 regularization](https://satijalab.org/seurat/articles/sctransform_v2_vignette.html).
-In that vignette, we used the SCTransform v2 based workflow to perform a comparative analysis of human immune cells (PBMC) in either a [resting or interferon-stimulated state](https://www.nature.com/articles/nbt.4042).
+In that vignette, the SCTransform v2 based workflow was used to perform a comparative analysis of human immune cells (PBMC) in either a [resting or interferon-stimulated state](https://www.nature.com/articles/nbt.4042).

 ### Import data in Seurat object format (from SeuratData package)
 ```